Yes. Applicants who do not meet the minimum requirements can be admitted.

 *This is an accelerated, 5-week session.

 A summer term is offered for those who must complete the mathematics prerequisite course.

 For our annual academic calendar and application deadline information, please contact an admissions counselor at firstname.lastname@example.org.

-The program requires a minimum of 10 graduate-level courses, totaling 30 credit hours.
-There is no thesis in the program.
+These programs require a minimum of 10 graduate-level courses, totaling 30 credit hours.
+There is no thesis in these programs.

 Typically, students take one course each session, completing four courses each academic year.
 Normally, the maximum number of courses students may take per session is two.